decentraland/old-documentation/_posts/development-guide/2018-01-10-remote-scene-considerations.md

 There are two ways to keep the scene state that all players see in sync:

-- Send P2P messages between users to update changes
+- Send P2P messages between players to update changes
 - Use an authoritative server to keep track of the scene's state

 The first of these options is the easiest to implement.
 The downside is that you rely more on player's connection speeds.
 Also, if there are incentives to exploit (eg: there are prizes for players with highest scores in a game, or there are in-game transactions) it's always recommendable to use an authoritative server, as this allows you to have more control and exposes less vulnerabilities.